DevScienceScope/IoTatSchool/README.md

 ## install.sh
 install.sh will install all required packages and update the rc.local file so the iothub is running when the rapsberry pi turns on

+## config.json
+config.json controls the device properties below is a sample json string.
 ```json
 {
   "configuration": {